ffroliva/mimecast-frontend/README.md

 - **Server(s) to search at:** Checkbox(es) with the name of server(s) to search at.

 Three actions are executed inside `ngInit` lifecycle hook:
-1. The `this.createForm()` creates angular's reactive form.
+1. `this.createForm()` creates angular's reactive form.
-2. By subscribing at `getServers()` we fetch the list of avaiable server(s) we are able to search.
+2. Subscribing at `getServers()` we fetch the list of avaiable server(s) we are able to search.
 This array of servers is used to create the checkboxes we can check to search at.
-3. By subscribing at `getMessage()` we are will be able to receive the incoming messages streamed as Server Side Event. _(More on this bellow)_
+3. Subscribing at `getMessage()` will be able to receive the incoming messages streamed as Server Side Event. _(More on this bellow)_

 ## File Search Service